WILLIAM EDWARD ANDREW McBRIDE

 Games

-Here is a game from the pages of the "South African Chessplayer" published in March 1956:
+Here is a game vs the editor of the "South African Chessplayer", published in March 1956.

 Home Page | Natal Champions | Durban Champions